 Review the Current Environment

-This step includes the selection of methods to create or synchronize accounts in the new environment.
+This step is part of the Office 365 migration requirements because it includes the selection of methods to create or synchronize accounts in the new environment.
 The client must inform the migration partner if they want to link the existing systems with Office 365 or prefer a standalone new cloud system.
 Based on the choice, they can add users manually, create user accounts using Windows PowerShell, Use Azure AD Connect to replicate users from Active Directory within the existing environment, and more.

 - Licenses needed by the user accounts in the new environment must be identified and procured.